In Depth: See what Congress is doing to keep people employed

 As the U.S. nears 15,000 coronavirus deaths, our team in Washington, D.C. is examining the issues that likely won’t be featured tonight during primetime cable news — including what’s being done to help small businesses keep workers on the payroll.
-You can watch their original reporting during a livestream at 9/8c.
+You can watch their original reporting in the video above.

 Congress is rushing headlong into a conflict over the next coronavirus aid package as White House wants to pump $250 billion into a small business fund but opposes Democrats’ proposal to tack on billions for protective gear, food stamps and support to state and local governments.